 There will always be some disadvantages to using technology, but thankfully your human efforts will be strong in those areas.
 Similarly, there are areas where humans tend to make more mistakes.
 Here is where technology can aid or accelerate your process.
 This way you’re always using technology to enhance your already strong human recruitment efforts.

 Knowing how and when to use technology depends on a good understanding of its strengths and weaknesses.
-You’ll soon recognize that these usually complement human strengths and weakness.
+You’ll soon recognize that these usually complement human strengths and weaknesses.
 For example, one of the weaknesses of human effort is a limited capacity.
-You only have a limited number of recruiters, limited budget, or limited time.
+You only have a limited number of recruiters, limited budgets, or limited time.